-The snout is used not alone for eating but as well for creating cavities where the eggs are laid in sprouts, fruits, seeds, stalks, and roots of plants.
+The snout is used not alone for eating, but as well, for creating cavities where the eggs are laid in sprouts, fruits, seeds, stalks, and roots of plants.
 In the event the grubs (larvae) emerge, they feed inside the plant segments.
 Infested fruits drop from the trees, or turn out to be stunted, damaged, or wormy, and tend to be not fit to eat.
 Buds and seeds are damaged by weevils and their larvae, and vegetation is destabilized by their attacks.

 Weevils are nasty beetles – with regards to gardening and farming.
 The weevil inflicts damage by eating plants.
 It is likely that at least one kind of weevil enjoys eating nearly every grain, fruit, or vegetable.
 The boll weevil stands out as the major insect pest of cotton.
 The alfalfa weevil is really a harmful pest of alfalfa.
 The plum curculio attacks apples, cherries, peaches, as well as plums.
 The acorn weevil eats acorns.
 The rice weevil along with the grain weevil feast upon stored tiny grains and lay their eggs inside the grains.
 Once the eggs hatch, the larvae eat throughout the plants from the inside out.

-A weevils snout is curved downwards in order that it can bore into plants.
+A weevils snout is curved downwards so they can bore into plants.
 At the tip of the long snout are the weevils mouth parts that munch fruits, seeds, and other plant parts.
 Different species of weevils have different types of snout forms.
 Every single form is adapted to eating particular plants or parts of plants.
 For instance, the female nut weevils snout is usually longer than its body.
 It requires a long snout to bore through the hard shell of a nut in order to lay its eggs inside.

 The two most popular types of pantry weevils are the granary weevil and the rice weevil.
-They are generally known as snout weevils.
+Generally known as snout weevils.
 These tiny kitchen pests are actually beetles; very tiny beetles that seldom grow any bigger than ¼ inch.
 Female weevils use their small snouts to drill holes in the casings of grains, just like barley, beans, corn, oats, rice, rye and a variety of seeds.
-As soon as the hole is drilled, she deposits an egg and seals the hole back up using a gelatinous glue-like material that she produces all by herself.
-The egg hatches after a couple of days, and the larvae makes use of its environment for nourishment for about the following month.
+As soon as the hole is drilled, she deposits an egg and seals the hole back up using a gelatinous glue-like material she produces herself.
+The egg hatches after a couple of days, and the larvae make use of its environment for nourishment for about the following month.

 Perform the most thorough cleaning of your kitchen and cabinets that you have ever achieved.
 Begin with taking completely anything off the shelves and vacuum-cleaning them.
 Ensure that you get all the cracks in which flour or other food bits could possibly be hiding.
 In case you have contact paper lining the shelves, take it off.
-Work with a rag and some hot sudsy water to complete all of those other cleaning.
+Work with a rag and some hot sudsy water to complete all of those other cleanings.

 Destroy weevils using heat.
 If you do not feel like freezing everything, just a little heat exposure will achieve the same thing.
 Spread your food or seeds very finely on a baking sheet, preheat the oven to 120°F, and then leave it in there for an hour.
 Should you be impatient, you can try 130°F for half an hour.
 If you’d like to use the microwave, spread the stuff on a plate or glass dish, and run it for 5 minutes.

 More weevil elimination.
 Begin with cleaning the cabinets and kitchen on a regular basis.
 If you happen to spill something, clean it up right away and thoroughly.
 In the kitchen and cabinets, you really should consider sealing any shelving cracks with caulk to keep food from becoming trapped in that area later on.
-Purchase your goods in smaller amounts that can be used instantly.
+Purchase goods in smaller amounts that can be used instantly.
 Rotate your supply and do not mix fresh food with old.
 Last but not least, keep all of your perishables in tight-lidded plastic, glass, steel, tin storage containers.

 Natural Ways to Handle Weevil Infestation